Block-Lab/kNight.js/README.md

 ## About

-One of the first completely free alternatives to coin-hive as a CryptoNight miner built with Node.js and WebAssembly.
+One of the first completely free alternatives to coin-hive as a CryptoNight miner built with js and WebAssembly.

 kNight can potentially replace the current Ad-based revenue model for sites.